Lemauga Lydia Sosene: Member of Parliament

 At the 2017 general election, Sosene was a list-only candidate placed 44th on the Labour Party list.
 Labour did not win sufficient representation for Sosene to be elected.

 At the 2020 general election, Sosene was again a list only candidate for the Labour Party, ranked 54th.
 Although Labour won more than 63 seats, the election of twelve lower-ranked or unranked constituency candidates prevented Sosene's election at that time; however, she was still invited to participate in the new MP induction process while waiting for the special votes to be counted.
 She was the highest-ranked Labour list candidate who was not elected at the general election, but she was sworn in as a Member of Parliament on 2 May 2022, following the resignation of list MP Louisa Wall.

+In 2023, Sosene won the Labour nomination for the safe Labour seat of Māngere, succeeding Aupito William Sio who retired.
+On 14 October, she won the seat by a margin of 11,712 votes over National's Rosemary Bourke.

+On 30 November 2023, Sosene was appointed as spokesperson for Internal Affairs, associate Pacific Peoples, and associate Social Development and Employment in the Shadow Cabinet of Chris Hipkins.

+On 7 March 2025, Sosene gained the statistics portfolio but retained the internal affairs portfolio during a shadow cabinet reshuffle.
+She lost the associate Pacific Peoples, social development and employment portfolios.